Family and domestic violence support

 Staff experiencing family and domestic violence may require flexible work arrangements and workplace modifications so they are safe and can deal with health, legal and financial matters, attend court and care for others.

-Arrangements and modifications need to be considered by staff and managers together so everyone is confident with the arrangements.
+Arrangements and modifications need to be considered by staff and managers together so everyone is confident in the arrangements.

 Details of family and domestic violence contact officers and procedures need to be included on agency intranets and other places that can be accessed easily by all staff.